cfw-guide/dsi.cfw.guide/docs/sd-card-setup.md

 ### Section II - Formatting your SD card with GUIFormat

-This section formats SD cards larger than 32GB to FAT32.
+This section formats SD cards which are 64GB or larger to FAT32.

 ::: tip

-If you have not followed Section I yet, please do so.
+If your SD card is 64GB or more in capacity, and if you have not followed Section I yet, please do so.

 :::